Corporate social responsibility and sustainability

-All business decisions should be taken with the company's best interests in mind, and as an employee, one cannot utilize one’s position in the company for any purpose other than supporting the business.
-Personal relationships must not affect business decisions, appointments or terminations.
-To avoid conflicts of interest, employees may not work in parallel outside the Grand Hôtel without informing their immediate manager.
+All business decisions are made with the company's best interests in mind, and as an employee, one must not exploit their position in the company for purposes other than supporting the business.
+Personal relationships should not influence business decisions, employment, or terminations.
+To avoid conflicts of interest, employees should not engage in parallel work outside of Grand without informing their immediate supervisor.

-The Grand Hôtel's Code clarifies expectations and requirements for both our own operations and those of our suppliers, contractors and other business partners.
-Furthermore, we reserve the right to decline arrangements that we deem to be contrary to this Code or that could pose a risk to our employees, guests or to the Grand Hôtel’s business and brand.
+Grand Hotel's code shall clarify expectations and requirements for both our own operations and our suppliers.
+Furthermore, we reserve the right to decline arrangements that we believe violate this code or otherwise pose a risk to our employees, guests, or the Grand Hotel's brand and business.

 Grand Hôtel has achieved Global Biorisk Advisory Council® (GBAC) STAR™ accreditation, which is the gold standard for prepared facilities.
 Under the guidance of GBAC, a part of the global cleaning industry organization ISSA, we have implemented the strictest protocols for cleaning, disinfection, and prevention of infectious diseases in our hotel.

 In our CSR efforts, we have chosen to promote initiatives for the next generation – their health and future.
 In 2024, we are therefore supporting the organizations Barncancerfonden (Childhood Cancer Foundation) and Stockholms Stadsmission (Stockholm City Mission), focusing on young people in vulnerable situations.